sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-21-if-we-do-not-forgive-others-god-will-neither-forgive-us-nor-accept-any-sacrifice-we-make.md

 ---
 published: true
+title: >-
-title: If we do not forgive others, God will neither forgive us nor accept any sacrifice we make
+  If we do not forgive others, God will neither forgive us nor accept any sacrifice we make
 archiveSlug: sinnersguide00luis
 archivePage: '364'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 237
 ---

 > If it be hard to subdue your anger, excited by an injury from one of your fellow-creatures, consider how much more God has borne from you and how much He has endured for you.